Stunga16/Healthcare_KPI_analytics_SQL/README.md

-# Improve Hospital Performance and Patient Care (SQL Analytics) 🩺
+# Performance analysis of MapleCare General Hospital_ SQL 🩺

 MapleCare General Hospital is a mid-sized Canadian multi-specialty hospital operating within a publicly funded healthcare system and facing challenges with 30-day readmissions, capacity constraints, and uneven clinical workloads.
 This project simulates a real-world healthcare analytics initiative where a relational hospital database was designed and SQL-based analysis was used to support quality-of-care monitoring, operational efficiency, physician performance evaluation, and cost visibility—enabling evidence-based decision-making aligned with Canadian healthcare performance benchmarks.
 # Project Overview: